natapoli90/project-01/README.md

 ## Presentation Tips
 * Please zoom your browser window to 150%.
-* Please set your SublimeText font to at least 20.0 pixels.
+* Please set your Atom font to at least 20.0 pixels.
 * And speak up!

 ###HAPPY CODING :)